rubik/radon/docs/intro.rst

  if                 +1             An `if` statement is a single decision. elif               +1             The `elif` statement adds another decision. else               +0             The `else` statement does not cause a new decision.
-The decision is at the `if`. case pattern       +1             An `case pattern` statement is a single decision. case _             +0             The `case _` statement does not cause a new decision.
+The decision is at the `if`. case pattern       +1             The `case pattern` statement is a single decision. case _             +0             The `case _` statement does not cause a new decision.
 The decision is at the `case pattern`. for                +1             There is a decision at the start of the loop. while              +1             There is a decision at the `while` statement.